qitoahc/PayToWin_or_PayToPlay/README.md

 When first getting into the game, I was told a 'balanced' deck was typically 40% land, 40% creatures, and 20% spells/artifacts.
 It's interesting to see the strong skew towards spells/artifacts present in the combined world comp and skilled amateur view.
 Maybe something to consider when I make my next deck...

 ## **Close-out**:

+All in all this was a great project as it allowed me to get a lot of hands on experience with JSON file formats, bulk file processing, pipeline creation, postgreSQL, and matplotlib visualization... but also helped me build a solid rebuttal against my friends' perpsective on skill in Magic!

+One of the areas of interest i have for future work is looking at characteristics that make a good deck and/or a valuable card.
+Based on the outcome of this project, I now how to look at both groups of deck builders... finding commonalities that might be 'universal best practices' but then drill in further to identify any differences that might highlight that 'special sauce' the world competition stage players bring.

+A final thought was that I also discovered my enjoyment with data engineering in addition to the more data sciencey aspects of this project.. and appreciate that I now have a replicable process for continuing to ingest and build out the repository and analysis I've built.

 https://en.wikipedia.org/wiki/Magic:_The_Gathering